SarahBass/ClockfacePomeranianFitBit/README.md

 A space dog clock that is interactive and changes based on day, night, and stats.
 The art was created by me using Vectornator, which is a svg art program on IPAD.
 The art already existed from another project - ABC Pup for Android App, so I just resized a snapshot of a scene to a 300 x 300 pixel area.
+This watch is private only in the Fitbit Studio.
+The animations are triggered by movement instead of time giving it a choppy look that isn't very user friendly.
+See my Animate codes using transform, sprites, and time for better examples.
+Also Morse Code Game uses the same art.

-You can see more of my art at https://www.instagram.com/puppyvector/?hl=en although I have to say, most people are not a fan of the designs, but hey- I'm not an artist!
-Give me a break.
+You can see more of my art at https://www.instagram.com/puppyvector/?hl=en.

 Adds a png background, time, steps, battery life.
 Updates every second (unfortunately this is the most accurate Fitbit can get without draining battery).